-RippleCarryAdder and imported another module called Bitwise, which includes functions that manipulate individual bits.
+RippleCarryAdder and imported an existing module called Bitwise, which includes functions for manipulating individual bits.
 As it so happens, the

 Bitwise.and function does exactly what our AND gate is supposed to do which is to compute a logical and of two input signals.

-You may wonder why we didn’t just use the
+You may be wondering why we didn’t just use the

 && operator to implement the